Stand Out Beauty Attracts Attention

 Presented with such a strong sensation, it does make you wonder.
 Are others drawn to this one distinctive thing of beauty as we are?
 Do they see it as we do?
 Do they recognise its beauty as we do?
 Do they experience the same captivation as we do?

-You also question whether those that do have such an attractive feature are aware of their gift.
+You also question whether those who do have such an attractive feature are aware of their gift.
 Do they know just how good this quality is?
 Do they know how useful it could be?
-Do they seek to maximise its impact?
+Do they seek to maximise their impact?
 Do they know how to flaunt it?

-If you can contrive such a conspicuous feature it is usually worth the effort.
+If you can contrive such a conspicuous feature, it is usually worth the effort.
 It’s generally good to be able to stand out from the crowd.
 Having such a quality makes you more memorable.
-It makes getting a job easier; it makes finding a romantic partner easier; it makes getting anything you want easier.
+It makes getting a job, finding a romantic partner, and getting anything you want easier.

-With such potential gains, there is a temptation for some to try to create such stand out attributes.
-Hair can be styled in such a way as to make it distinctive and attractive; lips can be plumped with Botox; eye lashes can be curled and enhanced with mascara; a shapely figure can be highlighted with the right clothing; cosmetic surgery can reshape our bodies.
+With such potential gains, some may be tempted to create standout attributes.
+Hair can be styled to make it distinctive and attractive; lips can be plumped with Botox; eyelashes can be curled and enhanced with mascara; a shapely figure can be highlighted with the right clothing; cosmetic surgery can reshape our bodies.

 And yet, despite people’s efforts, such endeavours are not always all that successful.
 We can usually see through the contrivance.
 In our efforts to create beauty, it can look artificial, false and man-made.
 It lacks the quality, essence and purity of Nature’s productions.
 It’s just very difficult for us to outdo nature.

-We may also hold different views as to what we consider to be beautiful.
+We may also hold different views on what we consider beautiful.
 One person’s take on it may be very different from somebody else’s.
 There is no single defining description of what beauty is.
-Even ugliness can have a mesmerizing beauty.
+Even ugliness can have a mesmerising beauty.
 It is, after all, in the eye of the beholder.